 The cold, cruel, brutal truth is that you are out there all alone, and besides God’s comfort and maybe a mom or dad who really cares, nobody else really does.
 When the supporting churches’ pastors and people get involved on a personal level, writing, talking, and not just wasting the missionary’s time, but actually getting involved in what he is doing, then he feels he is not alone.
 That is a tremendous factor to keep him working on the field.

 On another side of this dynamic are the churches.
-Poor is the new missionary who gets to the field and send back his prayer letter saying this month I cleaned the church every week, washed the team leader’s car, carried out his garbage, dealt with a drunk that the team leader didn’t want to deal with, etc. His supporting churches all want to drop his support.
-In general most churches don’t send money for “lackies” (people who are other people’s menial servants).
-So team missions doesn’t work on so many levels it is pitiful.
+Poor is the new missionary who gets to the field and sends back his prayer letter saying this month I cleaned the church every week, washed the team leader’s car, carried out his garbage, dealt with a drunk that the team leader didn’t want to deal with, etc. His supporting churches all want to drop his support.
+In general, most churches don’t send money for “lackies” (people who are other people’s menial servants).
+So team missions don’t work on so many levels it is pitiful.

-Again the article goes off in mission board style missions, and they insist that only when a mission board is involved giving administration and oversight then can missions be done right.
+Again the article goes off in mission board-style missions, and they insist that only when a mission board is involved giving administration and oversight then can missions be done right.
 Baloney.
 What are they evaluating?
 What are the norms which these missionaries are to be compared to?
-An evaluation is a fraud if there are no set norms by which the testee must comply with.
-That is basic educational principles in testing.
+An evaluation is a fraud if there are no set norms with which the testee must comply with.
+That is the basic educational principles in testing.
 If neither adding nor subtracting nor multiplying nor dividing are “goals,” then anybody can pass the test by just putting their name on the paper.
-Likewise you cannot expect elementary school kids to understand calculus.
+Likewise, you cannot expect elementary school kids to understand calculus.

-Evaluation must mean something.
+The evaluation must mean something.
 What does evaluating your missionary mean?
-What action is taken after evaluation on failure or success?
+What action is taken after evaluation of failure or success?